hrst-connect/connect-webview/README.md

 ## Usage
-Fork this repository (or select [Use this template](https://github.com/hapi-robo/connect-webview/generate)) and [host directly on GitHub](https://pages.github.com/) (or your preferred hosting provider).

-### Resource Pools
+### Resource Pool
-Add your `RESOURCE_POOL_ID` [here](https://github.com/hapi-robo/connect-webview/blob/616819f61c11d6d71c1a71421a0bfcb1a0140dfd/js/resource-pool.js#L1).
+To call a resource-pool, add your `RESOURCE_POOL_ID` [here](https://github.com/hapi-robo/connect-webview/blob/616819f61c11d6d71c1a71421a0bfcb1a0140dfd/js/resource-pool.js#L1).
 You can find your resource pool ID in the Connect webapp under `Resource Pools`.
 In the example below, the resource pool ID is `xxUC9cEdWkWKBb9fk4PJ`.

 ![resource-pool-id](docs/assets/resource_pool_id.png)